What Are HECM Loans: The Only Guide You Need

 It’s simple and easy to qualify for a reverse mortgage:

-- You must own the property and live in it as your primary residence
+- They must own the property and live in it as their primary residence

 - The property must have an acceptable appraisal

-The borrower’s age, appraised home value, and current interest rates are used to calculate the amount you may receive.
+The borrower’s age, appraised home value, and current interest rates are used to calculate the amount they may receive.

 Some other factors to know: